lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 Notice that rotating an array `[a[0], a[1], a[2], ..., a[n-1]]` 1 time results in the array `[a[n-1], a[0], a[1], a[2], ..., a[n-2]]`

-In these scenarios, the `condition(mid)` function needs to change to figure out if we should go left or right
+In these scenarios, the `condition(mid)` function needs to change to figure out if you should go left or right

-If an array isn't sorted, then we know for sure last element at end $\geq$ first element at 0
+If an array isn't sorted, then you know for sure last element at end $\geq$ first element at 0

-However, if an array is rotated, then the last element would be smaller than the first element - seeing this pattern we can realize there's a place, an ***Inflection Point*** where we can figure out where the real start was
+However, if an array is rotated, then the last element would be smaller than the first element - seeing this pattern you can realize there's a place, an ***Inflection Point*** where you can figure out where the real start was

-Therefore, what we need to search for is an index $i : i > i + 1$ which would correspond to the old start and end
+Therefore, what you need to search for is an index $i : i > i + 1$ which would correspond to the old start and end

 ![Inflection Point](/img/inflection_point.png)